IObundle/iob-soc/README.md

 ## Run on FPGA board

-To build and run IOb-SoC on an FPGA board, the FPGA design tools must be installed locally.
+The FPGA design tools must be installed locally to build and run IOb-SoC on an FPGA board.
 The FPGA board must also be attached to the local host.
+Currently, only AMD (Xilinx) and Altera boards are supported.

-Each board must be described under the [`../iob_soc_Vx.y/hardware/fpga/<tool>/<board_dir>`](https://github.com/IObundle/py2hwsw/tree/main/py2hwsw/hardware/fpga) directory.
+The board settings are in the  [`../iob_soc_Vx.y/hardware/fpga/<tool>/<board_dir>`](https://github.com/IObundle/py2hwsw/tree/main/py2hwsw/hardware/fpga) directory, where ""
 For example, the [`../iob_soc_Vx.y/hardware/fpga/vivado/basys3`](https://github.com/IObundle/py2hwsw/tree/main/py2hwsw/hardware/fpga/vivado/basys3) directory contents describe the board BASYS3, which has an FPGA device that can be programmed by the Xilinx/AMD Vivado design tool.

 To build an FPGA design of an IOb-SoC system and run it on the board located in the `board_dir` directory, type